-The EgyptAir Airbus A320 flying overnight from Paris to Cairo crashed into the eastern Mediterranean Sea early on Thursday 19 May.
-Flight MS804 had 66 passengers and crew on board.
+The EgyptAir Airbus A320 flying overnight from Paris to Cairo crashed into the eastern Mediterranean Sea on 19 May 2016.
+All 66 passengers and crew on board Flight MS804 died.

 Some debris from the crashed flight was later found floating in the Mediterranean, 290km (180 miles) north of the Egyptian city of Alexandria.

 French investigators say the crash was probably caused by a fire in the cockpit.